-The Ride For Clean Energy is an annual charity bike ride that raises money to benefit the Tyler Lewis Clean Energy Research Foundation - a non-profit organization that awards a yearly $10,000 scholarship to a chosen PhD/graduate student researching in the field of renewable and sustainable energy.
+The Ride For Clean Energy is an annual fundraising bike ride that raises money to benefit the Tyler Lewis Clean Energy Research Foundation - a non-profit organization that awards a yearly $10,000 grant to a chosen PhD/graduate project researching in the field of renewable and sustainable energy.
 Each rider participating in the ride must raise a minimum of $250, all of which will be donated to the foundation.
 The cost to register for the ride is $50, which goes towards a jersey for first time riders, or a cap for returning riders, food/beverages, insurance, and rider support.

 There are two courses for The Ride For Clean Energy, the classic and the challenge.
 Bothe routes depart from Maple Ridge and head out towards Langley and loop back to the start location.
 The difference between the two courses, however, is on the challenge ride there is an extra 17km of riding and approximately an extra 100m of ascent.
 Both routes will be provided with the same support from our volunteers, however we recommend that only stronger riders, who are comfortable keeping an average pace of 28km/h, register for the challenge ride.
 Below are two maps routing out both the classic and challenge ride.